geo-ant/varpro/README.md

 use varpro::solvers::levmar::{LevMarProblemBuilder, LevMarSolver};
 use nalgebra::{dvector,DVector};

-// Define the exponential decay.
+// Define the exponential decay e^(-t/tau).
-// both of the basis functions in this example
+// Both of the nonlinear basis functions in this example
 // are exponential decays
 fn exp_decay(x :&DVector<f64>, tau : f64)
   -> DVector<f64> {